Sweet and spicy mango salsa is the perfect go-to for summer's grilled chicken and fish recipes. Get ready to give your taste buds a refreshing kick.

 - Sweet and Spicy: The sweet and spicy combo in this fresh fruit salsa is to die for.

-- Easy: with just a few ingredients and a few easy steps, you can have a bowl for fresh juicy salsa.
+- Easy: With just a few ingredients and a few easy steps, you can have a large bowl of fresh, juicy salsa.

 - Healthy: Salsa is full of fresh fruit and veggies; it's low in fat and the perfect way to add a lot of flavor to almost any meal.

 Making salsa hardly requires a recipe.
-There is no cooking involved.
-Simply dice and chop a few ingredients and then give them a quick stir.
+There's zero cooking involved.
+Simply dice and chop a few ingredients, and then give them a quick stir.

 - Mangoes: Fresh mango salsa demands ripe mangoes.
 [How to pick a ripe mango]